Datasilk/Saber/App/README.md

 * **Common**
   * Many static classes exist in the common folder and some are shared between *Controllers* & *Services*.
 These classes contain common functionality that can be used across many parts of the project.
 Otherwise known as the *Business Logic Layer*.
 * **Content**
   * All content related to the custom website will be stored in this folder.
+Only the **temp** folder is tracked by git so that the custom website will not be checked in to the Saber repository by accident.
   * **pages**
     *  all files related to a web page will be stored here (*.html, *.js, *.less, *.json), including language files & page settings files.
   * **partials**